vovanshu/VocabularyAddon/README.md

 License
 -------

-This module is published under the [GNU/GPL] license.
+This module is published under the [CeCILL v2.1] license, compatible with [GNU/GPL] and approved by [FSF] and [OSI].

+This software is governed by the CeCILL license under French law and abiding by the rules of distribution of free software.
+You can use, modify and/ or redistribute the software under the terms of the CeCILL license as circulated by CEA, CNRS and INRIA at the following URL "http://www.cecill.info".

 As a counterpart to the access to the source code and rights to copy, modify and redistribute granted by the license, users are provided only with a limited